kato-im/hubot-kato/README.md

 ## Description

-Kato adapter allows you to send messages to Hubot from room and get messages back.
+The Kato Hubot adapter allows you to send messages to Hubot from a Kato room and receive messages back.

 ## Installation

-* Add `hubot-kato` as a dependency in your hubot's `package.json`
+* Add `hubot-kato` as a dependency in your Hubot's `package.json`
 * Install dependencies with `npm install`
-* Run hubot with `bin/hubot -a kato`
+* Start Hubot with `bin/hubot -a kato`

 ## Usage

-You will need to set some environment variables to use this adapter.
+You will need to set some environment variables to use this adapter:

     % export HUBOT_KATO_ROOMS="d2506b04fb529cb77cbe03daad7e8"